The Importance of Cyber Security in MedTech

 Install Anti-Virus Protection Software

 Strong, up-to-date anti-virus software can do wonders as a premeditative initiative to prevent cyber-attacks.
-Anti-virus software not only scans your folders and files, performs daily updates for the latest fixes to a security vulnerability, but also signals you upon detecting infected or suspicious files and prevent it from spreading.
+Anti-virus software not only scans your folders and files, performs daily updates for the latest fixes to a security vulnerability, but also signals you upon detecting infected or suspicious files and prevents them from spreading.

 Backing Up Data